-inorganic-organic hybrid solar cells - nanocomposite solar cells: The absorber layers of these solar cells comprises of a mixture of inorganic nanocrystals with organic semiconducting materials (polymers, small molecules).
+inorganic-organic hybrid solar cells - nanocomposite solar cells: The absorber layers of these solar cells comprise of a mixture of inorganic nanocrystals with organic semiconducting materials (polymers, small molecules).
 The focus lies on novel synthetic approaches especially for metal sulfide- polymer systems.

 perovskite solar cells: Organo-lead halide perovskite solar cells are currently fascinating the PV community.
 Current research is focussing on solution based perovskite suitable for roll-to-roll processing, and on lead-free alternative perovskites.

 functional polymers via ROMP: Research is focussing on the preparation of defined (block-co)polymers bearing fluorescent dyes at specific place on the polymer chain enabled by the living polymerisation character of ROMP.
-Using the self assembling properties of defined block copolymers nanostructured polymerarchitectures with tuned optical and luminescent properties are possible.
+Using the self assembling properties of defined block copolymers nanostructured polymer architectures with tuned optical and luminescent properties are possible.

 Gregor Trimmel has received his MSc (Dipl.Ing.)
 (1996) in Technical Chemistry at the Vienna University of Technology, where in 2000 he also received his Ph.D.
-(Doctor Technicae) (Title of the PhD-Thesis “Inorganic organic hybrid materials using organically modified metal alkoxides for the syntheses of nanostructured materials”) in the group of Prof. Dr. Ulrich Schubert.
+(Doctor Technicae) (title of the PhD-Thesis “Inorganic organic hybrid materials using organically modified metal alkoxides for the syntheses of nanostructured materials”) in the group of Prof. Dr. Ulrich Schubert.

 In 2001 he worked as a post-doctoral researcher at the University Pierre et Marie Curie, Paris VI, France (research group Florence Babonneau) on sol-gel routes to SiOC-ceramics.
 After a second post-doctoral research stay at the University of Padova, Italy (research group: Lidia Armelao) for 5 months, he joined the Institute for Chemistry and Technology of Organic Materials (since 2009 ICTM, Institute for Chemistry and Technology of Materials) of the Graz University of Technology in August 2002.

-In July 2008 he received the venia docendi for Macromolecular Chemistry and Technology (title of the habilitation thesis: Synthetic Routes towards Functional Polymers and Patterned Surface Layers).
-Since Aug.
-2008 he is Associate Professor at the ICTM and leading the photovoltaic research group.
+In July 2008 he received the venia docendi for Macromolecular Chemistry and Technology (title of the habilitation thesis: Synthetic Routes towards Functional Polymers and Patterned Surface Layers).From August 2008 to September 2019, he was Associate Professor at the ICTM and leading the photovoltaic research group.
 From June 2008 till October 2013, he was director of the Christian Doppler Laboratory for Nancomposite Solar Cells.
-Current research activities are focused on the synthesis and characterisation of new materials in the area of functional polymers and inorganic organic hybrid materials especially for application in photovoltaics.
+Current research activities are focusing on the synthesis and characterisation of new materials in the area of functional polymers and inorganic organic hybrid materials especially for application in photovoltaics.